Siddharth Kumar Tewary: Mahabharat

 Mahabharat was the adaptation of the Sanskrit epic of the same name, which depicted the rivalry of the cousins Kauravas and Pandavas of the Kuru Dynasty which ultimately led to the Kurukshetra War.
 The show aired from 16 September 2013 to 16 August 2014 on Star Plus.
 It was India's most expensive series with a total budget of INR 100 crores.
-The show received huge critical and audience acclaim which helped the broadcasting channel Star Plus clock the highest GTVMs ever achieved by any channel in Indian Television History.
+The show received the highest GTVMs by any Indian Television channel.